bionanopatterning/pyGPUreg/README.md

 reg.init(create_window=True)
 ```

 We use glfw to create an OpenGL context, and since glfw requires a window to be opened we create a hidden window in the init function.
 You can ignore this.
-To use pyGPUfit in an application that already has an OpenGL context, call init() with create_window=False.
+To use pyGPUreg in an application that already has an OpenGL context, call init() with create_window=False.

 #### Drift correction ####
 ```